 Transparency refers to any images or text that are transparent, and can be partially or fully see-through.
 This is often used in graphic design to fade images into one another or lessening the opaqueness of an image so that text shows through, adding drop shadows, as well as other various effects.

 When you create a PDF document, you’ll have lots of layers with different objects on them.
 These layers overlap to create your finished design – and this is where transparency comes in handy.

 If your top layer has no transparency, it will block objects on the lower layers of your document when it’s printed so you can’t see them properly.
 That’s why it’s essential to set transparency up correctly before you send your artwork to print.

 How to Avoid Transparency Problems

-The easiest way to make sure your artwork will look awesome when it’s printed is to ‘flatten’ the layers in Adobe Photoshop.
+The easiest way to make sure your artwork will look awesome when it’s printed is to ‘flatten’ the layers.
 That way, our commercial printing presses can read all the layers correctly.